Homemade Pizza School

 • Always add prosciutto crudo after the pizza is cooked.

-• Squeeze moisture out of wet ingredients like olives, artichokes, pineapple, jalapeños, fresh tomatoes, etc., with a clean paper towel.
+• Squeeze moisture out of wet ingredients like fruit: olives, artichokes, pineapple, jalapeños, fresh tomatoes, etc., with a clean paper towel.

 • Fresh mozzarella should be dried and added in small pieces to keep the pizza from getting too soggy.